-- 3.1 Following a Grievance Hearing, or investigation into allegations of bullying or harassment, a full report will be made to all parties and this may result in disciplinary action being taken against the perpetrator of the alleged action/behaviour. - 3.2 For an Employee found to have been bullying/harassing others this will follow the Council's Disciplinary procedure under the ACAS Code of Practice and would normally be treated as Gross Misconduct. - 3.3 For Members, who the council reasonably believe have been bullying or harassing another person(s) whilst undertaking Council activities, the range of sanctions available to the Council are limited and must be reasonable, proportionate and not intended to be punitive.
-In some cases counselling or training in appropriate skill areas e.g. inter-personal communication, assertiveness, chairmanship etc. may be more appropriate than a penalty.
-Sanctions may include; admonishment, issuing an apology or giving an undertaking not to repeat the behaviour, removal of opportunities to further harass/bully such as removal from a committee(s) where direct contact with the employee or decision-making about that employee will take place, or removing the right to representation on any outside bodies where there will be contact with the employee who has raised the complaint.
-A referral under the Code of Conduct to the relevant reviewing body is usually an appropriate step and there may be further disciplinary sanctions available as a result of the Standards Committee (England) or Ombudsman (Wales) reviewing the evidence under the Code in place at the time. - 3.4 A referral to the Police under the Protection from Harassment Act 1997 may also be appropriate in the more extreme cases.
-This list is not exhaustive. - 3.5 False or malicious allegations of harassment or bullying which damage the reputation of a fellow employee/Member will not be tolerated and will be dealt with as serious misconduct under the Disciplinary Procedure or a referral to the Standards process.
+- 3.1 Following a Grievance Hearing, or investigation into allegations of bullying or harassment, a full report will be made to all parties, and this may result in disciplinary action being taken against the perpetrator of the alleged action/behaviour. - 3.2 For an Official found to have been bullying/harassing others this will follow the Council's Disciplinary procedure (PD124) under the ACAS Code of Practice and would normally be treated as Gross Misconduct. - 3.3 For Councillors, who the Council reasonably believe have been bullying or harassing another person(s) whilst undertaking Council activities, the range of sanctions available to the Council are limited and must be reasonable, proportionate and not intended to be punitive.
+In some cases, counselling or training in appropriate skill areas e.g. inter-personal communication, assertiveness, chairmanship etc. may be more appropriate than a penalty.
+Sanctions may include: 3.3.1 Admonishment.

+- 3.3.2 Issuing an apology or giving an undertaking not to repeat the behaviour. - 3.3.3 Removal of opportunities to further harass/bully such as removal from a committee(s) where direct contact with the official or decision-making about that official will take place. - 3.3.4 Removing the right to representation on any outside body. - 3.3.5 A referral under the Code of Conduct to the Monitoring Officer. - 3.4 A referral to the Police under the Protection from Harassment Act 1997 may also be appropriate in the more extreme cases. - 3.5 False or malicious allegations of harassment or bullying which damage the reputation of a colleague, contractors, visitors to the council or members of the public will not be tolerated and will be dealt with as serious misconduct under the Disciplinary Procedure (PD124) or a referral to the Monitoring Officer.